Centre navigating ways to run ships on green energy: Report

-Two ministries -- the Ministry of Port, Shipping and Waterways and the New and Renewable Energy Ministry -- are collaborating to execute a unique plan, the sources said.
+Two ministries -- the Ministry of Port, Shipping and Waterways and the New and Renewable Energy Ministry -- are collaborating to execute this unique plan, the sources said.

 Apart from reducing carbon emissions, tapping eco-friendly sources for fuelling ships will also help in reducing operating costs for cargo vessels.
 Fuel accounts for the majority of a ship’s operating costs.
 It will also help reduce India’s dependence on imports.
 At present, the country imports 85 percent of its crude oil and 53 percent of gas requirements.